 Graphics: Radeon RX Vega 11 | Cores: 4 | Threads: 8 | Base Clock: 3.7 GHz | Turbo Clock: 4.2 GHz | Socket: AM4 | Graphics Core Clock Speed: 1400 MHz

-Ryzen 5 3400G proves to be a great APU for PC builds that are centered around gaming with an integrated GPU.
-Launched in July 2020, the Ryzen 5 3400G was part of AMD’s new lineup and quickly became a well known and loved CPU.
-With integrated GPUs, it is to be expected that they will not be able to handle most AAA titles with ease.
+Ryzen 5 3400G proves to be a great APU for PC builds that are centered around gaming.
+Launched in July 2020, the Ryzen 5 3400G was part of AMD’s new lineup.
+It quickly became a well-known and loved CPU.
+Many people expect that APUs can’t handle Triple-A titles.
 At best, you’ll be getting medium graphics on the latest releases.
 However, the Ryzen 5 3400G proves that even integrated GPUs can pack powerful punches.
 The Ryzen 5 3400X would make a decent pairing with one of our picks for the best budget AM4 motherboards under $100.

-Based on Zen architecture, the Ryzen 5 3400G is manufactured on 12nm processors and comes out to be an incredibly great CPU for most users.
-With a base clock speed of 3.7GHz and a boost clock speed of 4.2GHz, the Ryzen 5 3400G proves that it can handle just about anything you throw at it.
-Like the 3000 series of Ryzen CPUs, the Ryzen 5 5 3400G has an AM4 socket, and therefore, you’ll need a motherboard that can support that.
-This APU is powered by 4 cores and 8 threads and comes with an AMD Wraith Spire cooler to keep temps at bay.
+Based on Zen architecture, the Ryzen 5 3400G is manufactured on 12nm processors.
+It has a base clock speed of 3.7GHz and a boost clock speed of 4.2GHz.
+The Ryzen 5 3400G proves that it can handle most games well.
+Like the 3000 series of Ryzen CPUs, the Ryzen 5 5 3400G has an AM4 socket.
+Therefore, you’ll need a motherboard that can support that.
+This APU is powered by 4 cores and 8 threads.
+It even comes with a Wraith Spire cooler to keep temps at bay.
 The 3400G can also take advantage of fairly cheap B450 boards due to the fact that it is just a 65W chip that can run easily on most budget A320 motherboards or B450 motherboards.

-The best quad core APU on our list, the Ryzen 5 3400G may just be the friend that budget PC builders are looking for.
+The best quad core APU on our list, the Ryzen 5 3400G, may just be the friend that budget PC builders are looking for.
 You can always opt to have a dedicated GPU however, that will raise the price quite a bit for some people.
 If that is the case for you, going for Ryzen 5 3400G is what you should be doing right now.
 The integrated graphics of this APU are quite sufficient and can run games like Fortnite and Valorant with ease.
 AMD does a great job of justifying the price tag of this APU as well, making it a very smart investment.

 Graphics: Radeon RX Vega 11 | Cores: 4 | Threads: 8 | Base Clock: 3.6 GHz | Turbo Clock: 3.9 GHz | Socket: AM4 | Graphics Core Clock Speed: 1250 MHz

 Like the previously mentioned CPU, the Ryzen 5 2400G also has an AM4 socket and will need motherboards that are compatible with that.
 It is manufactured on 14nm technology and has 4 cores and 8 threads.
 The Ryzen 5 2400G has a base clock of 3.6GHz and a turbo clock of 3.9GHz.
 This CPU improves upon the supported memory and has support for DDR4 2933 memory, but it still has some memory incompatibility issues at higher RAM speed that were prevalent with first-generation Ryzen CPUs.
 Unlike the Ryzen 5 3400G though, it doesn’t have a dedicated high-functioning cooler.
 Although it does come with a stock cooler, you can consider an affordable upgrade by taking a look at our list of the best budget CPU coolers.

 The Ryzen 5 2400G is an extremely well-designed CPU for everyone.
 Where the Ryzen 5 2400G’s GPU succeeds in making its mark in the eyes of a budget PC builder, its CPU prowess, high base clock speeds help make its footprint known throughout.
-The price per performance ratio of the Ryzen 5 2400G is excellent, making it a great choice for not just its integrated GPU prowess but as a great component overall.
+The price per performance ratio of the Ryzen 5 2400G is excellent, making it the best budget APU for not just its integrated GPU prowess but as a great component overall.